 Click Here for a few photos of Pete's RR

-The 2017 & 2018 High Wheeler Train Shows are suspended due to pending construction at Harper College.
+The High Wheeler Train Show is suspended indefinitely due to facility issues.
 We hope to run the show at a future date yet to be determined.

 Here is a list his awards won at the National Convention.

 Photos can be viewed at: Jim Allen Award Pictures

 Congratulations to Jim!